-- 118. Where neither the trustee nor its parent is based in a jurisdiction with equivalent provisions of the Handbook in the jurisdiction from which its business is conducted and where it is supervised for compliance with those provisions, reasonable measures to verify the identity of the beneficial owners of the corporate trustee will be required.
-This will involve the collection of identification data on those beneficial owners, together with evidence of their ownership, for example, via copies of the share register of the corporate trustee or regulatory returns. - 7.11.
-CDD Measures for Particular Categories of Legal Person and Legal Arrangement - This Section provides additional guidance to assist the firm in interpreting the preceding requirements of this Chapter when dealing with the following particular types of legal person or legal arrangement as a customer or other key principal: - 1.
+118. Where neither the trustee nor its parent is based in a jurisdiction with equivalent provisions of the Handbook in the jurisdiction from which its business is conducted and where it is supervised

+7.11.
+CDD Measures for Particular Categories of Legal Person and Legal Arrangement

+- 119. This Section provides additional guidance to assist the firm in interpreting the preceding requirements of this Chapter when dealing with the following particular types of legal person or legal arrangement as a customer or other key principal: - 1.
 Charities and Non-Profit Organisations; - 2.
 Governments, Supranational Organisations and State-Owned Enterprises; and - 3.
 Sovereign Wealth Funds.